anvaka/ngraph.pixi/README.md

 # What is missing?

 This library was created as part of [ngraph](https://github.com/anvaka/ngraph) project.
-If you like PIXI and want to help with graph rendering using, your contribution is absolutely welcomed and appreciated.
+If you like PIXI and want to help with graph rendering, your contribution is absolutely welcomed and appreciated.
 Here are just some things which could be done better: